 Mutual of Omaha is working to increase its health care and dental coverage.
-In 2014, it introduced that provides lump-sum benefits for cancer; heart attack and stroke; and cancer, heart attack and stroke.
+In 2014, it introduced coverage that provides lump-sum benefits for cancer; heart attack and stroke; and cancer, heart attack, and stroke.
 In 2015, the insurer expanded its dental coverage to include 200,000 providers and specialists across the US.
 The network includes national and regional PPO networks.
 In 2016, the company launched a new disability insurance product as well as its first indexed universal life product.

 To further promote the Mutual of Omaha brand, the company became an associate sponsor of the Andretti Autosport racing team.
 Mutual of Omaha is also a sponsor of the US Olympic swim team.

 The company's sponsorship of the long-running Mutual of Omaha's Wild Kingdom introduced it to a generation of Americans.
 Recognizing that the connection remained strong, the company has revived the television series which now runs on Discovery Communications' Animal Planet cable channel and YouTube.